gregorywong/github-user-search/README.md

 # github-user-lookup
-A lookup tool using GitHub's user search API.
+A user lookup tool using GitHub's user search API.
+Built using React and Bootstrap.

 A working version can be found here: https://gregorywong.github.io/github-user-search/

 ## How to use the files?